JuanRamino/comuni-service/README.md

 PORT=3000
 COMUNI_JSON_FILE=comuni.json
 ```
+The project has on its dependencies *dotenv*, so

-you can put these in a .env files or use it in CLI
+you can use the .env.example file provided (remove the .example notation) or use it in CLI using *export command* or whatever you like.

 ### Update comuni data